drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Three Methods for the Design of a Synthetic Program
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Having assessed the complexity of the target molecule, the next step is to find how to synthesize it.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/three-methods-for-design-synthetic-program-8d59cbf0'><i class='fa fa-play' aria-hidden='true'></i></button>Having assessed the complexity of the target molecule, the next step is to find how to synthesize it.
 There are three basic methods: (1) adapt a known synthetic scheme; (2) use a building block strategy and (3) start from scratch.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/methods_design.png){: loading=lazy }
 ### Adapt Known Synthetic Schemes

-Adapting known synthetic schemes involves using available synthetical knowledge about other molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/adapt-known-synthetic-schemes-5ae6b3b1'><i class='fa fa-play' aria-hidden='true'></i></button>Adapting known synthetic schemes involves using available synthetical knowledge about other molecules.
 Rather than re-inventing the wheel, the chemist looks for similar molecules that have already been synthesized by other groups and decides whether the existing methods can be adapted for the synthesis of the target compound.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/start.png){: loading=lazy }
 #### Literature and Patent Searches

-Chemical Abstracts, Beilstein, literature and patent searches provide useful ways for finding synthetic schemes that could be adapted for the preparation of the new molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/literature-patent-searches-540013b8'><i class='fa fa-play' aria-hidden='true'></i></button>Chemical Abstracts, Beilstein, literature and patent searches provide useful ways for finding synthetic schemes that could be adapted for the preparation of the new molecule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/litterature.png){: loading=lazy }
 #### Database Searching with Computer Programs

-Today most information can be accessed through specialized databases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/database-searching-computer-programs-ca4c6da9'><i class='fa fa-play' aria-hidden='true'></i></button>Today most information can be accessed through specialized databases.
 Database searching provides effective means for finding synthetic pathways and is a source of inspiration for the preparation of target compounds.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/database.png){: loading=lazy }
 ### Consider a Building Block Strategy

-Unlike the existing knowledge adaptation of known synthetic schemes, the building block strategy aims at exploiting existing starting material.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/consider-building-block-strategy-61ca9847'><i class='fa fa-play' aria-hidden='true'></i></button>Unlike the existing knowledge adaptation of known synthetic schemes, the building block strategy aims at exploiting existing starting material.
 The building block strategy consists of incorporating elaborated and readily available fragments in the synthesis.
 The recognition of useful building blocks for a target molecule is of outmost importance because it can substantially simplify the chemical pathway.
 *[nce]: New Chemical Entity: a compound not previously described.